AdobeDocs/commerce-operations.en/help/implementation-playbook/infrastructure/cloud/security.md

 ## Web application firewall (WAF)

 The Fastly Web Application Firewall (WAF) is used to provide additional protection.
-Fastly’s cloud-based WAF uses third-party rules from commercial and open-source sources such as the OWASP Core Ruleset.
+Fastly's cloud-based WAF uses third-party rules from commercial and open-source sources such as the OWASP Core Ruleset.
 In addition, Adobe Commerce-specific rules are employed.
 Customers are protected from key application-layer attacks, including injection attacks and malicious inputs, cross site scripting, data exfiltration, HTTP protocol violations, and other OWASP Top 10 threats.

-The WAF rules are updated by Adobe Commerce should new vulnerabilities be detected allowing Managed Services to “virtually patch” security issues in advance of software patches.
+The WAF rules are updated by Adobe Commerce should new vulnerabilities be detected allowing Managed Services to "virtually patch" security issues in advance of software patches.
 The Fastly WAF does not provide rate-limiting or bot-detection services.
 If desired, customers can license a third-party bot-detection service compatible with Fastly.

 ## Virtual Private Cloud (VPC)

 The Adobe Commerce Pro plan production environment is configured as a Virtual Private Cloud (VPC) so that production servers are isolated and have limited ability to connect into and out of the cloud environment.
 Only secure connections to the cloud servers are allowed.
 Secure protocols like SFTP or rsync can be used for file transfers.

 Customers can use SSH tunnels to secure communications with the application.
 Access to AWS PrivateLink can be provided for an additional fee.
 All connections to these servers are controlled using AWS Security Groups, a virtual firewall that limits connections to the environment.
-Customers’ technical resources may access these servers using SSH.
+Customers' technical resources may access these servers using SSH.

 ## Encryption